CoreyMLawrence/Comfort-Airlines/docs/diagrams/algorithm.md

             - Else
                 - `[Subroutine::Schedule]` Schedule the aircraft for the most profitable, available flight that can be made within operating hours (if any)
         - Else
-            - If aircraft is in the air and remaining flight wait time has elapsed:
+            - If aircraft is in the air and flight wait time has elapsed:
                 - `[Subroutine::Flight::Arrive]` Land the aircraft
             - If aircraft is in maintenance and has maintenance wait time (36h or 2160m) has elapsed:
-                - Mark the aircraft as available again
+                - Set aircraft status to available
-                - Reset flight hours to 0
+                - Reset flight hours to 0m
                 - If there is an available gate
                     - Assign the aircraft to the gate
                 - Else
+                    - Set the aircraft status to waiting at tarmac
-                    - Add the aircraft to the tarmac queue
+                    - Append the aircraft to the tarmac queue
             - If waiting to depart and departure wait time (25m default, 35m if refueling) has elapsed
                 - Set flight status to in flight
             - If waiting to deboard and deboarding time (15m) has elapsed:
                 - If aircraft needs maintenance and aircraft is at hub airport:
-                    - Set aircraft status to in maintenance
+                    - Set aircraft status to in maintenance (unavailable)
                     - Start timer for maintenance wait time (36h or 2160m)
-                    - Deassign aircraft from current gate
+                    - Deassign the aircraft from current gate
                     - If there are any aircraft waiting on the tarmac:
                         - Assign newly available gate to first aircraft in tarmac
                         - Set first aircraft in tarmac's status to deboarding